What do the fans think of today’s news? Click the link to listen!

-The Minnesota Vikings have one of the worst pass defenses in the NFL, but three of the four opening day starters in the secondary may not be available for Sunday’s game against the Dallas Cowboys.
-The Vikings listed four players as non-participants, three players as limited participants and five players as full participants in Thursday’s practice.
+The Minnesota Vikings are likely to have their top two running backs back for Sunday’s game against the Cincinnati Bengals.
+The Vikings listed four players as non-participants, four players as limited participants and four players as full participants in Thursday’s practice.